pouyapd/safe-ai-mini-research/README.md

 ---

+## Related Work
+- 🧠 *Safe and Explainable Trajectory Prediction for Smart Wheelchairs* — Mini research summary (this repository)
+- 📘 *MSc Thesis (in progress): Interpretable AI Models for Safety Supervision*

+---

 ## Project Overview
 This project investigates how to make neural network models more **reliable and understandable** when used in safety-critical systems such as **autonomous or smart wheelchairs**.
 The main goal is to understand **when and why** a neural network might generate unsafe outputs and to design an interpretable supervisor that can **detect risky predictions before they cause unsafe behavior**.